Ethiopia votes in greatest electoral test yet for Abiy | Politics

 - Ethiopia

-Ethiopia was voting on Monday in the greatest electoral test yet for Prime Minister Abiy Ahmed as insecurity and logistical issues meant ballots wouldn't be cast in more than 100 constituencies of the 547 across the country.
+Ethiopia was voting Monday in the greatest electoral test yet for Prime Minister Abiy Ahmed as war and logistical issues meant ballots wouldn't be cast in more than 100 constituencies of the 547 across the country.

-The election is the centrepiece of a reform drive by Abiy, whose rise to power in 2018 seemed to signal a break with decades of authoritarian rule and led to his Nobel Peace Prize the following year.
-He has described the poll as “the nation's first attempt at free and fair elections”.
+The election, delayed from last year, is the centerpiece of a reform drive by Abiy, whose rise to power in 2018 seemed to signal a break with decades of authoritarian rule and led to him winning a Nobel Peace Prize the following year.
+He has described the poll as “the nation's first attempt at free and fair elections.”
+Long lines of voters were seen in some parts of the capital, Addis Ababa, while security was stepped up across Africa's second most populous country.
+Military vehicles were parked in key locations in the capital.
+More than 37 million Ethiopians were expected to vote.

+“We need a government that brings us peace, unity and that will stop the killing everywhere, and we also need to be pulled out from these ethnic divisions,'' voter Desalgn Shume said.

 Abiy's ruling Prosperity Party, formed in 2019 by merging groups who made up the previous ruling coalition, is widely expected to cement its hold on power.
 The party that wins a majority of seats in the House of Peoples' Representatives will form the next government.